microbiomedata/NMDC_documentation/docs/howto_guides/api_gui.md

 #### ___Find___ Endpoints

-The [find endpoints](https://api.microbiomedata.org/docs#/find:~:text=Find%20NMDC-,metadata,-entities.) are provided with NMDC metadata entities already specified - where metadata about [studies](https://w3id.org/nmdc/Study), [biosamples](https://w3id.org/nmdc/Biosample), [data objects](https://w3id.org/nmdc/DataObject/), and [activities](https://w3id.org/nmdc/Activity/) can be retrieved using GET requests.
+The [find endpoints](https://api.microbiomedata.org/docs#/find:~:text=Find%20NMDC-,metadata,-entities.) are provided with NMDC metadata entities already specified - where metadata about [studies](https://w3id.org/nmdc/Study), [biosamples](https://w3id.org/nmdc/Biosample), [data objects](https://w3id.org/nmdc/DataObject/), and [planned processes](https://w3id.org/nmdc/PlannedProcess/) can be retrieved using GET requests.

 The applicable parameters of the ___find___ endpoints, with acceptable syntax and examples, are in the table below.